Meduza: Censorship

 Meduza aims to fill a market niche that exists due to "a long list of forbidden topics which Russian media do not raise for various reasons—due to direct and indirect censorship".

-The day after it was launched, Meduza was blocked in Kazakhstan, probably due to an article about the city of Oskemen (Ust-Kamenogorsk).
+The day after it was launched (in October 2014), Meduza was blocked in Kazakhstan, probably due to an article about the city of Oskemen (Ust-Kamenogorsk).

-Access to the site has also been blocked in Uzbekistan.
+By October 2016, access to the site has also been blocked in Uzbekistan.

-Meduza has installed technical measures to circumvent censorship with their mobile apps.
+By 15 April 2016, Meduza reported installing technical measures to circumvent censorship with their mobile apps.

 In June 2019, Meduza journalist Ivan Golunov was arrested by Russian police for claimed drug offences.
 Colleagues and friends of Golunov said they believed the charges to be fabricated, motivated by his investigations into corruption.
 Following a public outcry, Golunov was released, and five police officers were fired and later arrested.

 On 23 April 2021, the Russian Ministry of Justice designated Meduza as a "foreign agent".
 In response, the European Union rejected the decision, saying this restriction "goes against Russia's international obligations and human rights commitments".

-Meduza condemned the 2022 Russian invasion of Ukraine; as a reaction, the site has been blocked on the territory of Russia by Roskomnadzor.
+Russia's actions caused financial difficulties for Meduza, as they stopped many advertisers from Russia, which were the portal's main source of income, from displaying their ads at Meduza's pages.
+This resulted in an international campaign to collect funds to ensure Meduza's survival through donations and buying subscriptions.
+Timchenko said the designation made it even harder to obtain sources that are willing to talk to the reporters – specifically without the protection of anonymity.

+Meduza published an editorial condemning the Russian invasion of Ukraine on 24 February 2022; due to its coverage of the invasion, the site was blocked on the territory of Russia by Roskomnadzor among other news websites due to the "systematic dissemination of fakes".
+Despite the actions of Roskomnadzor, Meduza managed to maintain most of its Russian readers, but the economic sanctions imposed on Russia over its invasion of Ukraine also hit Meduza's finances, as the sanctions made it nearly impossible to send donations from Russia and 30,000 members across the Russian border were suddenly unable to donate to the website.
+As a result, Meduza launched a campaign seeking donations from new supporters outside of Russia.
+On March 11, Reporters Without Borders announced a mirror site has been set up.
 Russian journalist Ilya Krasilshchik, the former publisher of Meduza, was charged under the "fake news" law for denouncing the war in Ukraine.

-On 26 January 2023, the Russian prosecutor-general’s office declared Meduza as an undesirable organization in Russia.
+On 26 January 2023, the Russian prosecutor-general’s office designated Meduza as an "undesirable organization" in Russia.
+In March 2023, Timchenko said that while "Russian propaganda has enormous financial sources" and the government can spend billions to spread disinformation, Meduza has a "little crowdfunding campaign by people of good will around the world, and some support from international organizations".

+Meduza has implemented a number of technical solutions to bypass Russian censorship, including reliance on mobile apps and the ability to save articles as PDF files.